11. Matrices and Other Arraysļ

 attribute,

-it automatically becomes an object of S3 class array
+it automatically becomes an object of the S3 class array

 .